 America`s Hometown Historic Village offers many opportunities to truly time-travel.
 Visitors are invited to observe or participate in the many military, civilian, and children’s demonstrations scheduled throughout the day.
 Meet real historical figures, form up and drill, listen to period music, step into a dance, or try a game.
 Most importantly, learn about our history from the folks who were there!

 Allow time to stroll through our new Artisan Marketplace to observe the many tradesmen using period skills to create baskets, ironware, pottery, prints, soap, textiles, tinware, and soap items for sale.
 We guarantee a visit to remember!

-Historic Village Participants
+Historic Village Participants in the past included

 Salem Trayned Band

 New Plimmoth Gard

 HM First Foot Guards